 INPATIENT VS OUTPATIENT MANAGEMENT.
 Recommendation 2a.
-In adults with newly diagnosed ITP and a platelet count of $<20 \times 10^{9}$ /L who are asymptomatic or have minor mucocutaneous bleeding, the ASH guideline panel suggests admission to the hospital rather than management as an outpatient (conditional recommendation based on very low certainty in the evidence of effects \oplus{OOO}).
-In adults with an established diagnosis of ITP and a platelet count of $<20 \times 10^{9}$ /L who are asymptomatic or have minor mucocutaneous bleeding, the ASH guideline panel suggests outpatient management rather than hospital admission (conditional recommendation based on very low certainty in the evidence $\oplus \bigcirc \bigcirc \bigcirc$.
+In adults with newly diagnosed ITP and a platelet count of $<20 \times 10^9/L$ who are asymptomatic or have minor mucocutaneous bleeding, the ASH guideline panel suggests admission to the hospital rather than management as an outpatient (conditional recommendation based on very low certainty in the evidence of effects $\oplus \bigcirc \bigcirc \bigcirc$).
+In adults with an established diagnosis of ITP and a platelet count of $<20 \times 10^9/L$ who are asymptomatic or have minor mucocutaneous bleeding, the ASH guideline panel suggests outpatient management rather than hospital admission (conditional recommendation based on very low certainty in the evidence ⊕○○○).
 Remark: Patients who are refractory to treatment, those with social concerns, uncertainty about the diagnosis, significant comorbidities with risk of bleeding, and more significant mucosal bleeding may benefit from admission to the hospital.
 Patients not admitted to the hospital should receive education and expedited follow-up with a hematologist.
-The need for admission is also variable across the range of platelet counts represented here (0 to 20×10^9 /L).
+The need for admission is also variable across the range of platelet counts represented here $(0 \text{ to } 20 \times 10^9 \text{/L}).$

 Recommendation 2b.
-In adults with a platelet count of $\ge 20 \times 10^9$ /L who are asymptomatic or have minor mucocutaneous bleeding, the ASH guideline panel suggests management as an outpatient rather than hospital admission (conditional recommendation based on very low certainty in the evidence of effects $\oplus OOO$).
+In adults with a platelet count of $\geq 20 \times$ 109/L who are asymptomatic or have minor mucocutaneous bleeding, the ASH guideline panel suggests management as an outpatient rather than hospital admission (conditional recommendation based on very low certainty in the evidence of effects $\oplus \bigcirc\bigcirc\bigcirc$).
 Remark: Patients who are refractory to treatment, with social concerns, uncertainty about the diagnosis, significant comorbidities with risk of bleeding, and more significant mucosal bleeding may benefit from admission to the hospital.
 Patients not admitted to the hospital should receive education and expedited follow-up with a hematologist.
-The need for admission is also variable across the range of platelet counts represented here $(20 \times 10^9/L)$.
+The need for admission is also variable across the range of platelet counts represented here (20×10^9) L to $150 \times 10^{9}/L$).